 Pansies come in a rainbow of colors that are a terrific foil for cabbage and kale, and they’re astonishingly cold-hardy.
 Pansies planted in the ground in fall may even rebloom in the spring (although that’s less likely to happen with container plants).

 Frost-tolerant plants can handle some frost (temps down to about 32 degrees F) but not prolonged freezing temperatures.
-Some of our faves for fall are daisy-like Osteospermum; tiny, brilliant Dianthus; and star-like Aster.
+Some of our faves for fall are daisy-like Osteospermum; tiny, brilliant Dianthus; and star-like Symphyotricium (previously known as Aster).
 Or consider Swiss chard, whose stems glow like a jewel in the sun.
 Click here for more cold-hardy and frost-tolerant plants.

 Mums are gorgeous in bloom, but turn brown and dry once the bloom has faded.
 We prefer to use them as a supporting player, rather than the star.
 Don’t count on mums planted in the ground returning next year; most grown for the florist trade won’t.